-Despite what some training gurus might lead you to believe, there’s no single best training schedule for building muscle.
+Despite what some training gurus might lead you to believe, there’s no single best split routine for building muscle.
 You can build a lot of muscle with a variety of different training splits.
 In fact, it’s possible to build a lot of muscle with no split routine at all.
 Full body workouts have their place, especially for beginners, for time efficiency and for “back to basics” strength training.
 But suppose you have a bodybuilding (visual aesthetics) goal.
-Is a split routine always better than full body training?
+Is a split routine always the best?
+Is it better than full body training?
 What are the pros and cons of each?
 What are the best split routine options?
 And how do you choose one?
-All the answers are in todays post below…
+All the answers are in today’s question and answer column below…

 On the other hand, if one of those routines allows you to easily accumulate more weekly sets than the other, then that routine might give you an advantage for muscle gains.
 This is one of the reasons that almost all bodybuilders use body part splits, not full body routines.
 Body part splits are usually the best choice for physique athletes.

 The number of days per week you’re willing and able to train is one of the factors involved when deciding what routine to choose.
-The decision should also be based on your goals, training age, and personal preferences.
+The decision should also be based on your goals, training age, personal preferences, and your recovery ability.
 Let me explain in a little more detail.

-Pros And Cons Of Body Part Split Routines… And How To Choose One
+Pros And Cons Of Body Part Split Routines… And How To Choose The Right One For You.

 For a while, body part split routines lost some popularity in the mainstream fitness community.
 These routines, especially the ones where you only work one major muscle per session, were even criticized by personal trainers and sports conditioning coaches.
 Sometimes that’s justifiable given the context of sports training and general population fitness, where split routines were deemed “non-functional.”